whatsinport

 The striking hill town of Loreto (click: vedi tour) lies just inland from the Adriatic Sea and is one of the world's most important shrines to the cult of the Virgin Mary.
 The town mainly exists to service the thousands of pilgrims who travel here from around the world.

-The shopping areas include: Corso Mazzini, Corso Garibaldi, Corso Stamira, Piazza Roma, Piazza Erbe and Piazza del Plebiscito.
-Here you can acquire “Made in Italy” goods of all kinds, from clothes to bags, shoes and jewels.
-In the same streets and squares there are antiques shops and art galleries.
+The shopping areas include Corso Mazzini, Corso Garibaldi, Corso Stamira, Piazza Roma, Piazza Erbe and Piazza del Plebiscito.
+Here you can acquire “Made in Italy” goods of all kinds, from clothes to bags, shoes, and jewels.
+In the same streets and squares, there are antique shops and art galleries.
 And if you look around, you’ll also find traditional pottery and lace shops.Gourmet lovers will find food boutiques where they can buy typical products such as the ciauscolo (a sort of salami spread), Fossa cheese, olive ascolane and pasta Latini (dry homemade pasta).
-Don’t forget that every day there is a market in Corso Mazzini where you can find good products at cheaper prices.

 Currency: